US Senate moves forward with military nominations despite abortion protest

 “Let’s do one at a time or change the policy back,” Tuberville said after Schumer put the three nominations up for a vote.
 “Let’s vote on it.”

 In an effort to force Tuberville’s hand, Democrats had previously said they would not vote on the most senior nominees while the others were still stalled.
-“There’s an old saying in the military, leave no one behind,” Senate Armed Services Chairman Jack Reed said in July.
+“There’s an old saying in the military: Leave no one behind,” Senate Armed Services Chairman Jack Reed said in July.

 But on Wednesday, in a frustrated speech on the Senate floor, Schumer said he was left with no other choice.